Color Psychology: The Role of Color in Emotional Responses

 Excited Colors

-Excited colors are often bright and are associated with joy and energy.
+Excited colors are often bright and associated with joy and energy.
 They include blue, pink, and green.
 Pink feels warm, playful, and feminine.
 Green symbolizes growth and is associated with nature.
 Blue creates a sense of serenity, trust, and security.

 Nervous Colors